ChenPanXYZ/Theatre-Blocking/README.md

 `heroku open --app <app-server-name>`

-# Write your documentation below

-Write your documentation here.
 # Objective statement

-* A **Theatre Blocking APP** should allow the **actors** to know their blocking during or ahead of the play so that they don’t need to spend too much time on memorizing their blocking movements before the rehearsal.
+* A **Theatre Blocking APP** should allow the **actors** to know their blocking during and ahead of the play so that they don’t need to spend too much time on memorizing their blocking movements.

 * A **Theatre Blocking APP** should allow the **directors** to ensure his / her actors are in the right blockings in real time so that he or she doesn’t need to check blockings of actors manually.
-Moreover, if **directors** are recruiting more actors, they can add actors to the scripts, or they are not satisfied with a certain actor, they can delete him / her from the script.
+Moreover, if **directors** are recruiting more actors, they can add actors to the scripts, or if they are not satisfied with a certain actor, they can delete him / her from the script.

 # Personas

 1. **Julia**, a ballet director.
 She is a director who is very loyal to the script and very strict with her actors.
-She is not satisfied about the current stage allocation procedure so that she wants a better system to direct actros in the right position in a more efficient way.
+She is not satisfied about the current stage allocation procedure so that she wants a better system to direct actors in the right position in a more efficient way.

 2. **Stephan**, an opera actor.
 An uprising movie star who is hard-working and ambitious about his career.
-He loves actoring but memeorizing blocking bothers him a lot, since it distracts him from performing better.
+He loves actoring but memorizing blocking bothers him a lot, since it always distracts him from performing better.

 3. **Jack**, an extra.
-Jack is a student who is doing a part-time job as an extra at Hart House Theatre, overwhelmed in every study.
-This year is his forth year in the university and the workload becomes quite heavy.
-Jack doens't want to memorize blockings before his part-time job to save more time for study.
+Jack is a student who is doing a part-time job as an extra at Hart House Theatre, overwhelmed in everyday study.
+This year is his fourth year in the university so that the course workload becomes quite heavy.
+Jack doens't want to memorize blockings before his part-time job in order to save more time for study.

 # User stories

 1. **Julia**: As a ballet director, I know how important the actors being in the right positions is, therefore I want to be able to see if every actor is dancing at where he or she should in real time so that I can focus on something more important, such as the details of their actions.

-2. **Stephan**: As an opera actor, I don’t want to memorize blockings, which is a tedious procedure, so that I can concentrate myself on my performance on stage.
+2. **Stephan**: As an opera actor, I don’t want to memorize blockings, which is a tedious procedure, so that I don't need to remind myself of my blocking numbers from time to time and I can concentrate myself on my performance on stage.

-3. **Jack**: As a part-time student who is doing extra, I don’t have many words to say on stage, so I hope there is a way that I can see my blockings when I am on stage, so that I can save a lot of time memorizing and have more time studying.
+3. **Jack**: As a part-time student who is doing extra, I don’t have many words to say on stage, so that I hope there is a way that I can see my blockings when I am on stage in order to save a lot of time memorizing my blockings ahead and have more time studying.

 # Acceptance criteria

-* **Julia** is able to see blockings for the actors by clicking the *Get blocking* button on the *actor page* during the rehearsal, and manage blocks for actors in real time on the director page using *add actor* and *remove actor* buttons.
-She can allocate actors more easier using our application.
+* **Julia**, as a *director*, is able to see blockings for the actors by clicking the *Get blocking* button on the *actor page* during the rehearsal, and manage blocks for actors in real time on the *director page* using *add actor* and *remove actor* buttons.
+She can allocate actors in a more easier way using our application.

-* **Stephan** is allowed to see blockings for the actors by clicking the *Get blocking* button on the *actor page* during the rehearsal.
-He can now focus more on the play itself.
+* **Stephan**, as an *actor*, is allowed to see blockings for the actors by clicking the *Get blocking* button on the *actor page* during the rehearsal.
+In this way, he can now focus more on the play itself and perform better.

-* **Jack** can skim through the blockings of the entire play before the rehearsal by clicking the *Get blocking* button on the *actor page* during the rehearsal, so that he can save more time for his study.
+* **Jack**, as an *actor*, can skim through the blockings of the entire play before the rehearsal and see blockings for the actors during the rehearsal directly by clicking the *Get blocking* button on the *actor page*.
+Now, he can save more time to do more study.

 # Enhancements

-1. Allow director to add new actors to the blocking stage.
-The newly-added actor has a position number of 0 by default, indicating he is not at stage.
-The director can upload his / her position using the existing script save feature.
+1. Allow director to add new actors to the blocking stages by entering actors' names in a textbox with id **actorName** and clicking the **Add Actor** button on the **director page**.
+The director can only do so after clicking **get script blockings** button and a certian script is shown on the page.
+The newly-added actor has a position number of 0 by default, indicating he is not at stage on the script shown.
+The director can upload his / her position on that script using the existing script save feature.

-2. Allow director to delete existing actors from the blocking stage.
+2. Allow director to remove existing actors from the blocking stage of a certain script by entering actors' names in a textbox with id **actorName** and clicking the **Remove Actor** button on the **director page**.
+The director can only do so after clicking **get script blockings** button and that script is shown on the page.
 If the actor provided cannot be found in any of the script, the action won't be proceed.

 # JSON file

 1. Example of **script_get_data.json**
 ```
 [